NtaylorOX/Public_Clinical_Prompt/README.md

 ```

 ## Citation
+Please cite our paper if you find this repo useful!
+Many thanks!
 ```bibtex
 @misc{ClinicalPromptLearning,
   author = {Taylor, Niall and Zhang, Yi and Joyce, Dan and Nevado-Holgado, Alejo and Kormilitzin, Andrey},